Restriction protects NZ's trade reputation

 The Director-General may require a bilateral arrangement to be in place to support the requirements of importing countries set out above, along with any other requirements he or she believes are necessary to maintain New Zealand's reputation as a responsible exporter of agricultural products.
 In deciding whether to require a bilateral arrangement, the Director-General could take into account relevant experience with exporting livestock to that country.

 Exporters will also, in accordance with the requirements of the Animal Welfare Act 1999, need to satisfy the Director-General as to the conditions for transport of livestock up until the point of disembarkation.
-Where livestock are being transported by sea this may include a requirement that an MPI-accredited veterinarian accompany the shipment, experienced stockmen are on board, and provision is made for rapid disembarkation and, if required, quarantine.

 Who to contact